Matthew White Ridley, 2nd Viscount Ridley: Biography

-Ridley was the son and heir of Sir Matthew White Ridley, 1st Viscount Ridley and the Hon.
+Ridley was the son and heir of Sir Matthew White Ridley, 1st Viscount Ridley, and the Hon.
 Mary Georgiana Marjoribanks (1850 – 14 March 1909), daughter of Dudley Marjoribanks, 1st Baron Tweedmouth.
 He was educated at Eton College and Balliol College, Oxford, where he graduated as BA in 1897, taking Honours in Greats.
 Whilst at Oxford he became a Freemason in the Apollo University Lodge, a Masonic lodge for students and former students of the university.

+Career

 He was elected as the Member of Parliament for Stalybridge at the 1900 general election.
-While in parliament he also served as parliamentary private secretary to the Home Secretary, Charles Ritchie from 1900 to 1902, and to the Chancellor of the Exchequer, Austen Chamberlain from 1902 to 1904.
+While in parliament he also served as parliamentary private secretary to the Home Secretary, Charles Ritchie, from 1900 to 1902, and to the Chancellor of the Exchequer, Austen Chamberlain, from 1902 to 1904.
 He was chairman of the Tariff Reform League, in succession to its founder, Arthur Pearson.

 On 21 May 1901, he was appointed a DL of the County of Northumberland, and in 1904 a JP.

 He was commissioned a lieutenant in the Northumberland Hussars in 1897, was promoted captain on 12 April 1902, then major in 1904, becoming lieutenant colonel in command in 1913.
 He was in command of the regiment in the early months of the First World War but did not go abroad and relinquished command in 1915, remaining on the Territorial Force reserve of officers.
 He was also Honorary Colonel of the 5th Battalion, Northumberland Fusiliers, from 1910.

 Illness and death

-Ridley suddenly fell ill at his home at Blagdon Hall on 28 January 1916 and required a "severe operation."
-The Times reported Lord Ridley had been "in indifferent health since his last grave illness three or four years ago, when an operation was also necessary," but did not offer specifics.
+Ridley suddenly fell ill at his home at Blagdon Hall on 28 January 1916 and required a "severe operation".
+The Times reported Lord Ridley had been "in indifferent health since his last grave illness three or four years ago, when an operation was also necessary", but did not offer specifics.
 Ridley had entertained Field Marshal John French at Blagdon two days before his illness and was scheduled to go to France with the Northumberland Hussars.
 He underwent a second operation on 13 February and died the following day in hospital, aged 41.
 His son succeeded him as viscount.

 Family

-He married in London, on 8 February 1899, Rosamond Cornelia Gwladys Guest (1878–1947), daughter of Ivor Bertie Guest, 1st Baron Wimborne and Lady Cornelia Henrietta Maria Spencer-Churchill.
-Through her mother, she was a first cousin of Sir Winston Churchill.
-The Viscountess Ridley was invested as a Dame Commander of the Order of the British Empire in 1918, and died 2 December 1947.
+He married in London, on 8 February 1899, Rosamond Cornelia Gwladys Guest (1878–1947), daughter of Ivor Bertie Guest, 1st Baron Wimborne, and his wife Lady Cornelia (née Spencer-Churchill).
+Through her mother, she was a first cousin of Winston Churchill.